MikroTik Policy Routing

 Step 1: Identify Whether the Destination Hits the Policy Set

-RouterOS reads the destination IP and checks whether it belongs to the address-list maintained by ForgeDNS.
+RouterOS reads the destination IP and checks whether it belongs to the address-list maintained by OxiDNS.

 This corresponds to: